 It’s not just for improving your memory.
 Pavlok users are quitting smoking, nail biting, wasting time online and dozens of other bad habits.

 Decades of scientific research show the majority of people who apply electric shock are able to quit these habits in less than 5 days.
 And more importantly, after a 12 month check-in they continue to abstain from their former addiction.

 And you can use it for good habits too: exercising, eating healthily, learning languages and more.

 Pavlok pre-sold thousands of devices, raising over $270,000 on Indiegogo.
-We are already shipping prototypes and you can pre-order the final production unit that will ship in May/June, 2015.
+You can get the latest Pavlok here.